Telangana CM announces funds to develop Nalgonda district | Politics

 He alleged that the NDA government at the Centre has adopted an anti-Telangana attitude while the neighbouring State of Andhra Pradesh adopted a belligerent attitude towardsr the Krishna River issue.

-At the public meeting, he thanked voters for making the Telugu Rashtra Samiti (TRS) party victorious in the recent bypoll for the Nagarjuna Sagar Assembly segment.
+At the public meeting, he thanked voters for making the Telangana Rashtra Samiti (TRS) party victorious in the recent bypoll for the Nagarjuna Sagar Assembly segment.

-He apologised to the gathering for not visiting the constituency soon after the by-election as he was down with COVID-19.
+He said he could not visit the constituency soon after the by-election as he was down with COVID-19.

 He said about 15 lift irrigation schemes have been sanctioned for the Nalgonda district and that they would be completed in one-and-a-half years.